jamietre/iter8/README.md

     .map(e=>[e.id, e])
     .toArray();

-const firstThree = lookup.take(3).toArray()  // array of only first 3 elements in lookup
+const firstThree = lookup.take(3).toArray()  // array of only first 3 elements
-const fourth = lookup.get(4)                 // value of 4th element in looku
+const fourth = lookup.get(4)                 // value of 4th element in lookup
 ```

 Let's do some more interesting things: